MichiganCOG/TASED-Net/README.md

 `$ python run_example.py ./example ./output`

 ## Notes
-- We observed that there is a trade-off between AUC scores and the others.
-The released model is a modified version to increase AUC-J and s-AUC scores (NSS, CC, and SIM scores are slightly lower than the reported figures).
-This version achieves 0.898 AUC-J and 0.716 s-AUC on the test set of DHF1K (2.621 NSS, 0.466 CC, 0.336 SIM).
+- The released model is a modified version to increase the performance.
+The updated results are reported above.

 - We recommend using PNG image files as input (although examples of this repository are in JPEG format).